ml-energy/zeus/docs/optimize/pipeline_frequency_optimizer.md

 We've smoothed out some rough edges, integrated Zeus and Perseus, and maintained example scripts for GPT3, BERT, and Wide-ResNet (pretty much any `torchvision` model).

 You don't have to be tied to Merak.
-If you have your own training framework, and you can integrate Perseus following [our integration guide](integrating.md).
+If you have your own training framework, and you can integrate Perseus following [the integration guide](#integrating-with-training-frameworks).

 ### Profile